rust-lang/this-week-in-rust/drafts/2014-12-08-this-week-in-rust.md

-Title: This Week in Rust XX
+Title: This Week in Rust 60
 Date: 2014-12-08
 Category: This Week in Rust